silentorb/marloth-story/books/fairytale/part2.md

 tilted her head and gazed at it curiously.
 She almost thought she could see through the bird to the wall behind.

-"What a ragged looking bird!" she said
+"What a ragged looking bird!" she said.

 "Where is the king?"
-The raven demanded, ignoring her.
+The raven demanded.

 Adelle dropped her jacks in surprise.
 "Why, it talks!" she exclaimed.

-"Why, she talks!" the bird replied sarcastically.
+"Why, she talks!" said the bird.
 "Off course I talk!
 Now tell me where the king is or I'll peck your eyes out!"

 Adelle looked affronted.
 "That's not a very nice thing to say.
 Don't you